alexdrc00/Wisconsin-Breast-Cancer/README.md

   <img src="imgs/mean_pairplot.png" alt="[mean pairplot]">
 </p>

-## Data Preprocessing
-<p align='justify'>First of all, we are going to encode the labels of our target variable.
-Since there are no missing values, we will discuss outliers.
-Looking at the box plots we can confirm the pressence of some unidimensional ones, and taking a closer look at the pairplots we can also detect bidimensional outliers.
+<p align='justify'>Looking at the box plots and taking a closer look at the pairplots we can possible outliers.
 Given the nature of the data and our lack of knowledge on the field, we are going to assume these are reasonable values and not caused by some human or machine transcription mistake, and therefore we will assume they provide useful information and keep them.</p>

 <p align="center">
   <img src="imgs/boxplot-df-mean.png" alt="[mean boxplot]">